Secondary authority

 In the United States, various legal scholars disagree over whether legislative histories in the form of texts of congressional committee reports should be considered to be secondary authority or, alternatively, primary authority.

 Although secondary authorities are sometimes used in legal research (especially, to allow a researcher to gain a preliminary, overall understanding of an unfamiliar area of law) and are sometimes even cited by courts in deciding cases, secondary authorities are generally afforded less weight than the actual texts of primary authority.
+However, some treatises are cited so frequently as to enjoy a select status among legal authorities.

 Textbooks are generally not considered as secondary authorities apart from certain long-standing and well-reputed ones.